CSS Animations: Enhance User Experience with Effective Transitions and Keyframes

 Transitions:

-Transitions are ideal for subtle effects, such as changing the background color of a button when you hover the cursor.
+Transitions are ideal for subtle effects, such as changing the background color of a button when hovering.

-Las transitions provide a way to control the change of CSS property values over a period of time.
-This is especially useful for animating state changes, such as en:hover or when modifying properties using JavaScript.
+Transitions provide a way to control the change of CSS property values over a period of time.
+This is especially useful for animating state changes, such as in :hover or when modifying properties via JavaScript.

 Key components of a transition:

-• transition-timing-function: Defines how intermediate values are calculated (for example, Linear, Ease-In, Ease-Out).
+- transition-timing-function: Defines how intermediate values are calculated (e.g.,

 Example of a transition: